Judge suspends Britney Spears' father as singer's estate conservator | DW | 29.09.2021

 "The current situation is not tenable.
 It reflects a toxic environment which requires the suspension of Jamie Spears effective today," Los Angeles Superior Court Judge Brenda Penny said during a court hearing on Wednesday.

-Penny agreed with a petition from Spears and her attorney, Mathew Rosengart, that James Spears give up his role as conservator.
+Penny agreed with a petition from Spears and her attorney that James Spears give up his role as conservator.

+The singer's attorney Mathew Rosengart addressed #FreeBritney fans outside the Los Angelos court and said: "It's a great day for Britney Spears and it's a great day for justice."

+Rosengart said Spears had been caught up in an ordeal led by her own father.
+"Britney Spears has been faced with a decade-long nightmare, a Kafkaesque nightmare, orchestrated by her father and others," Rosengart said.

 James Spears, who has questioned his now 39-year-old daughter's mental health in the past, sought the conservatorship in 2008 and had been its primary controller.
 He reversed course in recent weeks, asking the judge to end the conservatorship.